Kamyares88/CODEXImageProcessingPackage/Pre-Processing/README.md

   * Next, the user is asked to brows for a source directory.
 This is the directory in which the results of Step 1 are saved.

+At this point the Pre-processing step is over and the user may navigate to the segmentation step.